Joxit/docker-registry-ui/README.md

 -   Use `joxit/docker-registry-ui:static` as reverse proxy to your docker registry (This will avoid CORS).
 -   Display image size (see #30)
 -   Add Title when using REGISTRY_URL (see #28)
--   Alpine and Debian based images with supports for arm32v7
+-   Alpine and Debian based images with supports for arm32v7 and arm64v8
 -   Copy `docker pull` command to clipbloard
 -   Show sha256 for specific tag (hover image tag)